 - 1. In the Firefox browser, navigate to the start URL for your website. - 2.
-In the TruClient sidebar, click the Record icon $(\bigcirc \ )$ . - 3.
+In the TruClient sidebar, click the Record icon (O). - 3.
 In the Firefox browser, navigate to the login form and log in to the application. - 4.
-After you log in, click the Stop icon $(\Box)$ in the TruClient sidebar, but do not log out. - 5.
-In the TruClient sidebar, click the Play icon ( to verify that your macro logs in correctly. - 6.
+After you log in, click the Stop icon () in the TruClient sidebar, but do not log out. - 5.
+In the TruClient sidebar, click the Play icon (to verify that your macro logs in correctly. - 6.
 Did the macro log in correctly? - If yes, the TruClient sidebar prompts you to select an object to indicate a successful login.
-Proceed to the next step. - If no, click File > New.
-If prompted, do not save the macro.
-Return to Step 1. - 7.
-In the Firefox browser, identify an object that appears only after successful login.
+Proceed to the next step.